Getting Started

 Encrypt Data With Attributes

-In this example we will encrypt the data with the attribute https://opentdf.io/attr/role/value/guest
+In this example we will encrypt the data with the attribute https://opentdf.io/attr/role/value/guest.
+First cleanup any existing tdf files from before.

 rm example.tdf example.nano.tdf